futurewei-cloud/merak/README.md

 - Kubernetes-in-Kubernetes (KinK)
 - Kubernetes cluster in virtual machines

-For ore detail design and information, please refer to the docs folder in this repository.
+For more detail design and information, please refer to the docs folder in this repository.

-## Getting started
+## Getting started with development

 To build this project, please make sure the following things are installed: